Saurabhyadav0/-hrGENie--assingment/README.md

 | Run API in prod | `cd server && npm start` |
 | PM2 control | `pm2 start ecosystem.config.js`, `pm2 logs`, `pm2 restart all` |
 | Docker cleanup | `docker compose down -v` |

 ---

+## Learning Notes

+Need a spoken-friendly walkthrough for interviews?
+Read `learning.md`.
+It explains every major choice (what/why/how) in simple language so you can confidently pitch the project.

+---